[−][src]Struct alloc_wg::boxed::Box

 Converts a generic type T into a Box<T>

-The conversion allocates on the heap and moves t from the stack into it.
+The conversion allocates on the heap and moves t

 Examples

-let x = 5;
+use alloc_wg::boxed::Box; let x = 5; let boxed = Box::new(5); assert_eq!(Box::from(x), boxed);

 impl<T> From<Vec<T, Global>> for Box<[T]>[src]